-You can, indeed save energy costs with programmable thermostats.
-However, there are several things to be aware of in order to realize those savings.
+You can actually save energy costs with programmable thermostats.
+However, there are several things to keep in mind in order to realize those savings.

-Energy Star estimates that about 45% of a home’s entire energy usage is used by your HVAC equipment.
-By National average, that can be $2100- $2500 per year, often more.
-A significant portion of this energy is spent in heating or cooling unoccupied areas.
+Energy Star estimates that approximately 45% of a home’s total energy use is used by its HVAC equipment.
+Based on the national average, that can be $2100 to $2500 per year, often more.
+A significant portion of this energy is spent on heating or cooling unoccupied areas.

-Consider reducing your HVAC energy consumption during hours you are sleeping or away from home.
-It is estimated you can save 1% for every 1 degree you lower or raise the temperature setting.
-Lowering by each degree in the Winter and raising by each degree in the Summer can add up.
-By adjusting 10 degrees, you can potentially realize a 10% in savings during those times.
+Consider reducing your HVAC energy consumption during the hours you are sleeping or away from home.
+It is estimated that you can save 1% for every degree you lower or raise the temperature setting.
+Going down by every degree in the winter and up by every degree in the summer can add up.
+By adjusting 10 degrees, you can potentially get 10% savings during those times.

-It can be difficult to achieve these savings.
-Much depends on how you use your thermostats when you are home or awake.
-These thermostats work best when set for the desired temperatures during specific times of the day and then left alone.
-Bumping up or bumping down the temperature can actually use more energy.
+These savings can be difficult to achieve.
+Much depends on how you use your thermostats when you are at home or awake.
+These thermostats work best when set to desired temperatures during specific times of the day and then left alone.
+Raising or lowering the temperature can actually consume more energy.

-• 58-60 degrees during unoccupied areas or times
+– 58-60 degrees during unoccupied areas or times In the summer:

-By committing to these settings you are more likely to realize these savings.
-Anytime the thermostat is manually adjusted, the energy savings are impacted and you are less likely to save energy.
+By committing to these configurations, you are more likely to realize these savings.
+Each time the thermostat is manually adjusted, energy savings are affected and it is less likely to save energy.

 There are many types of programmable thermostats with constantly evolving technology.
-A standard programmable thermostat can range from a simple LED device to complex Digital device depending on your preference.
-There are “Smart” programmable thermostats which can be wirelessly remote controlled.
-They can even “Learn” your preferences and be used in conjunction with your smart phone.
+A standard programmable thermostat can range from a simple LED device to a complex digital device, depending on your preferences.
+There are “smart” programmable thermostats that can be controlled wirelessly.
+They can even “learn” your preferences and be used in conjunction with your smartphone.

-Air Doctor Heating and Air can assist you if you have any questions.
+Air Doctor Heating and Air can help you if you have any questions.